Rumba19/MSCS_634_ProjectDeliverable_2/README.md

 - Better: Use separate validation set or nested CV
 - Trade-off: Simpler approach for educational purposes

-**Alternative Methods:**
-- Cross-validation on training set only
-- Separate validation set (requires more data)
-- Bayesian optimization of hyperparameters

-### Challenge 5: Small Sample Size Relative to Features

 **Issue:** 303 samples for 20 features